Conscription: World Wars

 The range of eligible ages for conscripting was expanded to meet national demand during the World Wars.

 In the United States, the Selective Service System drafted men for World War I initially in an age range from 21 to 30 but expanded its eligibility in 1918 to an age range of 18 to 45.
 In the case of a widespread mobilization of forces where service includes homefront defense, ages of conscripts may range much higher, with the oldest conscripts serving in roles requiring lesser mobility.

 Expanded-age conscription was common during the Second World War: in Britain, it was commonly known as "call-up" and extended to age 51.
-Nazi Germany termed it Volkssturm ("People's Storm") and included children as young as 16 and men as old as 60.
+Nazi Germany termed it Volkssturm ("People's Storm") and included boys as young as 16 and men as old as 60.
 During the Second World War, both Britain and the Soviet Union conscripted women.
 The United States was on the verge of drafting women into the Nurse Corps because it anticipated it would need the extra personnel for its planned invasion of Japan.
 However, the Japanese surrendered and the idea was abandoned.

-Russo-Ukrainian War

-On 5 November 2022, during the 2022 Russian invasion of Ukraine, president Vladimir Putin signed a decree mobilization into the Russian army.
-Since mid-November 2022, over 300,000 people were conscripted, many of whom were sent to reinforce Russian army units occupying Ukrainian regions.
+During the Great Patriotic War, the Red Army conscripted nearly 30 million men.

 Arguments against conscription

 Sexism

 Men's rights activists, feminists, and opponents of discrimination against men have criticized military conscription, or compulsory military service, as sexist.
 The National Coalition for Men, a men's rights group, sued the US Selective Service System in 2019, leading to it being declared unconstitutional by a US Federal Judge.
 The federal district judge's opinion was unanimously overturned on appeal to the U.S. Court of Appeals for the 5th Circuit.
 In September 2021, the House of Representatives passed the annual Defense Authorization Act, which included an amendment that states that "all Americans between the ages of 18 and 25 must register for selective service."
-This amendment omitted the word "male," which would have extended a potential draft to women; however, the amendment was removed before the National Defense Authorization Act was passed.
+This amendment omitted the word "male", which would have extended a potential draft to women; however, the amendment was removed before the National Defense Authorization Act was passed.